 G minor chord

-G minor chord for guitar in different forms, both open and barre chords.
+G minor chord for guitar with diagrams, fingerings and notes.

 Alternative shapes